-- (iv) in Council's reasonable opinion, the connection could compromise its ability to maintain levels of service in relation to the water supply including volume and/or pressure required for firefighting; or - the connection is outside the area currently served by the water supply, regardless of its proximity to any specific component of the water supply; or - (vi) in Council's reasonable opinion, refusal is necessary to protect the water supply network, the health and safety of any person, or the environment.
+- v. the connection is outside the area currently served by the water supply, regardless of its proximity to any specific component of the water supply; or - vi. in Council's reasonable opinion, refusal is necessary to protect the water supply network, the health and safety of any person, or the environment.

-8.2 Change of Use
+9.2.
+Change of Use

-- (a) An application shall be submitted to the Council for approval if a Customer seeks: - (i) a change in the level of service; or - (ii) end use of water supplied to the premises; or - (iii) a change in supply from ordinary to extraordinary (see clause 8.5) or vice versa; or - (iv) a physical change of location or size. - (b) Any application under this clause 8.2 shall be treated as a new application for the purposes of clause 8.1 of this Bylaw.
+- (a) An application shall be submitted to the Council for approval if a Customer seeks: - i. a change in the level of service; or - ii. end use of water supplied to the premises; or - iii. a change in supply from ordinary to extraordinary (see clause 9.5) or vice versa; or - iv. a physical change of location or size. - (b) Any application under this clause 9.2 shall be treated as a new application for the purposes of clause 9.1 of this Bylaw.

-8.3 Point of Supply
+9.3.
+Point of Supply

-8.3.1 Ownership and Responsibility for Maintenance
+9.3.1.
+Ownership and Responsibility for Maintenance